pablobfonseca/dotfiles/README.md

 This will make the plugins documentations available upon :help

 # **Learn VIM**
 Visit the following sites to learn more about Vim:
-## Learn Vim

-Visit the following sites to learn more about Vim:

 * [Learn Vim Progressively](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/)